Child protective services: Effects of early maltreatment of children

-Standards for reporting
+Standards for reporting in the US

 Generally speaking, a report must be made when an individual knows or has reasonable cause to believe or suspect that a child has been subjected to abuse or neglect.
 These standards guide mandatory reporters in deciding whether to make a report to child protective services.
 However, due to the policy of the business to protect the identity of the reporter many reports have been made due to conflict with other parents or hospitals/doctors being sued by parents concerned with the way their child's needs have been addressed.

 Persons responsible for the child

 In addition to defining acts or omissions that constitute child abuse or neglect, several states' statutes provide specific definitions of persons who can get reported to child protective services as perpetrators of abuse or neglect.
 These are persons who have some relationship or regular responsibility for the child.
 This generally includes parents, grandparents, guardians, foster parents, relatives, legal guardians or bystanders.
-Once taken away from home, the stated goal of CPS is to reunite the child with their family, however this is largely lip service.
+Once taken away from home, the stated goal of CPS is to reunite the child with their family.
 In some cases, due to the nature of abuse children are not able to see or converse with the abusers.
 If parents fail to complete Court Ordered terms and conditions, the children in care may never return home.
 Most terms and conditions are set by the CPS caseworkers, not the courts.